dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 |  Accuracy (MX)  |     50.2013    |     **63.5317**    |

 ### Summary
-In summary, we found that using a bidirectional Bi-LSTM with two layers seems to perform better on countries' addresses not seen during training.
-Still, the results are not as good as those of Canada (training dataset).
+In summary, we found that using a bidirectional bi-LSTM seems to perform better on addresses not seen during training, including those coming from other countries.
+Still, the results for addresses from other countries are not as good as those for Canadian addresses (training dataset).
 A solution to this problem could be to train a model using all the data from all over the world.
 This approach was used by [Libpostal](https://github.com/openvenues/libpostal), which trained a CRF over an impressive near `100` million addresses (yes, **100 million**).
 If you want to explore this avenue, the data is publicly available.